 Double Red Duke, Bampton

+I really don’t think you can find a more aesthetically pleasing pub in the Cotswolds!
+You may recognise it from its iconic stripy parasols in the pub garden.
 Another member of the chic Country Creatures group, Double Red Duke stepped onto the scene in 2021 as one of the best pubs in the Cotswolds.
+Set in the peaceful village of Clanfield, it has been renovated from a former wool merchant’s house.
 Sink into a cosy armchair next to the fire with a tipple, relax, and tuck into some hearty food including an impressive range of steak cuts with incredible sides like hispi cabbage and salt and vinegar chips.
 Their Sunday roast menu is truly to die for too.

 The Five Alls, Filkins